 Sound pressure and Sound power − Effect and Cause

-Many Amplitudes − The sound field sizes of a plane wave
+Many Amplitudes − The sound field quantities of a plane wave

 Notice, that the calculation I ~ p2 is effective for progressive plane waves.